Channel J: Interludes After Midnight

 Interludes After Midnight billed itself as a "nude TV talk show."
 It was hosted by Dan Landers, who owned a swingers slub called "Midnight Interludes" and who interviewed his guests while naked at 10 P.M. on Mondays.
-Jon Lovitz parodied the show on Saturday Night Live.
 A frequent guest was Ron Jeremy, then at the beginning of his porn star career.
 In 1989, the Chicago Tribune pilloried the show as a "loose, lewd, boring talk show featuring nude numbskull nobodies."

 The Live!
 Show

 The Live!
 Show, conceived and produced by Jaime Davidovitch, ran from 1979 to 1984.
 The variety show featured interviews with celebrities such as Laurie Anderson and Eric Bogosian, live performances by stars such as Robert Kushner, art lessons, and home shopping segments.

 Lou Maletta created Men and Films, which debuted on Channel J in 1982.

 Men and Films

 Men and Films was created in 1982 by Lou Maletta, who later created the Gay Cable Network.
 On the show, Maletta interviewed gay porn stars and reviewed gay pornographic films, motivated in part to destigmatize gay sex.
 It aired at 11 P.M. on Thursdays.